jqlang/jq/docs/content/manual/manual.md

-jq is a tool to transform structured data such as JSON in various ways, such as selecting, iterating, and reducing.
+jq is a tool to transform JSON data in various ways, such as selecting, iterating, and reducing.
 For instance, running the command `jq 'map(.price) | add'` takes an array of JSON objects as input and returns the sum of their "price" fields.